Explanation, Social Stratification, Social Inequality,

 structural functional theoretical statements.

-occupy an intermediate position between classical and contemporary sociology.
-Parsons and
+approach to sociology occupy an intermediate position between classical and contemporary

-the functional approach to sociology became so dominant that sociology and functionalism
+sociology.
+Parsons and the functional approach to sociology became so dominant that

-functionalism to Comte, Herbert Spencer, and Durkheim.
-The functional approach was
+development of structural functionalism to Comte, Herbert Spencer, and Durkheim.
+The

-developed from the 1930s through the 1960s in the United States.
-Parsons used concepts and
+functional approach was developed from the 1930s through the 1960s in the United States.

 emphasizes the aspects of social institutions and behavior that are conducive to stability